scikit-image/scikit-image-paper/response.md

 ## Additional differences

-In addition to the changes requested by the reviewers, we have added an entirely new section devoted to comparing other prominent packages for image analysis (lines XXX-YYY).
+In addition to the changes requested by the reviewers, we have added two entirely new sections: one devoted to comparing other prominent packages for image analysis (lines 309-358) and one briefly outlining the current roadmap for the library (lines 360-376).

 ## References